rowlandcoping/cheese-and-beer/README.md

 ### Initial Deployment

-Hopes and Dreams has been deployed [HERE](https://hopes-and-dreams-15b83f2d1383.herokuapp.com/) via Heroku, taking the following steps:
+Cheese and Beer has been deployed [HERE](https://cheese-and-beer-896aa5a35920.herokuapp.com/) via Heroku, taking the following steps:

 Preparing for Deployment: